ShriyaGupta09/PacMan/README.md

 ## How to Win
 Collect all the dots in the maze while avoiding the ghosts.
 Even with the bug, you can enjoy the thrill of collecting all the dots!

+⚠ Disclaimer
+Do Not Move to the Extreme Left or Right Edges:
+Moving Pacman to the extreme left or right edges of the game may cause unexpected behavior or graphical glitches.
+Stay within the maze for the best experience.

 ## Contributing
 Feel free to fork the repository, fix the bug, or add new features.
 Submit a pull request to share your improvements!